provenance-io/provenance/x/metadata/spec/05_events.md

-# Events
+# Metadata Events

-TODO: Rewrite this file for metadata
+TODO: Rewrite this file for metadata then add it to the main README contents.

 The name module emits the following events: